- Young Publius Cornelius Scipio is elected curule aedile; Publius Licinius Crassus becomes the new pontifex maximus;

 And there was more domestic trouble.
 Marcus Postumius from Pyrgi, a coastal city in Latium, was a publicanus, a member of one of the companies (societates) that had signed contracts to provide the armies in the field (especially those in Spain) with supplies.
 In 215 BCE, the State had agreed to bear the financial risk if their cargoes were lost at sea because of hostile actions or bad weather.
 Postumius turned out to be a most dishonest man and a swindler, who seriously abused this agreement.
 The publicanus and his associates had simply made up several shipwrecks and had put worthless cargoes on ramshackle old ships, letting them sink out at sea and then claiming a sum that far exceeded the value of the goods.

 When these tricks were discovered, there was a public outcry in Rome.
 The Senate was loath to intervene, but two people’s tribunes brought the case before the popular assembly and demanded that Postumius be ordered to pay a fine of 200.000 asses.
-The trial took place on the Capitol and Postumius hoped that one of the other tribunes, who was apparently a kinsman, would use his veto.
+The trial took place on the Capitoline and Postumius hoped that one of the other tribunes, who was apparently a kinsman, would use his veto.
 However, tribunes could no longer use their power of veto once the voting in the assembly had started and the urn had already been brought in to determine in which of the 35 tribus the Latins would vote; one of the privileges of Italians with Latin status was that they were eligible to vote in the assembly of the tribes (if they happened to be present in Rome, of course).
 Since the tribune was still unwilling to use his veto, the other publicani and their supporters began to cause public disturbances and ultimately the assembly had to be dissolved because of the threat of violence.
 The two people’s tribunes that had initiated the trial now decided to prosecute Postumius for a capital offence (res capitalis).
 The accused did not show up, and it is reasonable to assume that he went into voluntary exile.
 Others went into exile as well, thus ending the publicani affair.

 212 BCE was a rather awful year for the Romans, especially as far as the war in Italy was concerned.
 This was mostly because of the loss of Tarentum (modern Taranto), one of the most important coastal cities in what was then called Calabria.
-Many Tarentines were furious about what had happened earlier that year to fellow citizens that had been held in Rome as hostages.
+Many Tarentines were furious about what had happened earlier this year to fellow citizens that had been held in Rome as hostages.
 These men had tried to escape, but they were arrested, brought back to Rome and then scourged on the Forum and thrown from the Tarpeian rock.
 Angered by these executions, a band of thirteen young noblemen from Tarentum led by Nikon and Philemenos began plotting against the Romans.
 They made a deal with Hannibal to betray the city to him.
 Hannibal took 10.000 picked men and marched to Tarentum in three days.
 During the night, Nikon, Philemenos and some of Hannibal’s best men killed the guards and opened two gates in the city walls so that Hannibal’s troops could enter.
 The Carthaginian general then ordered 2.000 Celts, led by Tarentine guides, to seal off the most important roads leading to the forum and to kill any Roman they might encounter.